On Thursday, February 2, the Taxi and Limousine Commission passed revised fatigued driving prevention rules.

 TLC will offer support and technical assistance to bases to reach compliance with new reporting requirements, including information on what kinds of technology may be needed to comply with the rules.

 In the beginning of April we will reach out to bases to provide deadlines and instructions for data submission.
-The earliest that TLC will issue summonses under these rules is August 15, 2017.
+The earliest that TLC will issue summonses under these rules is late 2018.

 [Back to Top]